 Topic Description

 This topic group is devoted to standardized benchmarking of artificial intelligence for Ophthalmology (Retinal Imaging Diagnostics).
-The specific conditions and diseases include Diabetic Retinopathy (DR), Age-related Macular Degeneration (AMD) and Glaucoma (GC).
+The specific conditions and diseases include Diabetic Retinopathy (DR), Age-related Macular Degeneration (AMD), Glaucoma (GC) and and Pathological Myopia (PM).

 Additional diseases and conditions that are relevant to this Topic Group may be added in the future.